euthyphro8/project-miscreants/README.md

-# Dancing Chances by Project Miscreants
+# Dancing Chances by Team Miscreants

 University team project for a software engineering class.
 A simple matching game for a casino slot machine bonus round with an anime theme.
 All assets were either made by a member of the team or found online copyright free.